Regression Language Models for Code: Data

 \subsection{NAS Datasets}

-In NAS, the primary objective is to predict the accuracy (e.g. on CIFAR-10) after training a neural network architecture with consistent hyperparameters.
-In this case our representation of choice is the Open Neural Network Exchange (ONNX) intermediate representation (IR) \citep{onnx}, which contains full information about the auto-differentiation graph used, including all operations used and connectivity patterns.
+In NAS, the primary objective is to predict the accuracy (e.g. on CIFAR-10) after training a neural network architecture with fixed hyperparameters.
+A natural representation of choice is the Open Neural Network Exchange (ONNX) intermediate representation (IR) \citep{onnx}, which contains full information about the auto-differentiation graph used, including all operations used and connectivity patterns.
 Unique to our work, the ONNX graph representation (example: Appendix \ref{appendix:onnx_sample}) is \textit{universal} as it can represent any neural network or computation graph and is easily transferrable to any new possible neural network.
 It is also the default representation used in many ML compiler optimization efforts \citep{tpu_graphs, tenset, tpu_performance_model}, opening the doors to domains outside of purely NAS.

 Summarized in Table \ref{tab:metrics-searchspaces}, we initialize and export all available architectures from NASBench-101 \citep{nasbench_101}, NASBench-201 \citep{nasbench_201}, FBNet \citep{fbnet}, Once-for-all (Ofa)-MB/PN/RN \citep{ofa}, Twopath, Hiaml, Inception \citep{gennape} and Network Design Spaces (NDS) \citep{NDS} to a unified text-based ONNX IR.
 This amounts to a total of \textbf{520K} unique architectures represented in a unified format.
 We also collate their accuracy, FLOPs, parameter count and latencies.
 Further, we create our own NAS space (SNAS, see Appendix \ref{subsec:snas_generation}) of 85.5K architectures, trained on CIFAR-10 for 32 steps, to serve as a pretraining space.